 For more information contact email@example.com.

-Habitat restoration activity is tracked on EcoAtlas.
+EcoAtlas tracks planned activities that modify habitat, such as wetland or stream restoration, mitigation, or habitat conservation.
 Projects are viewable on the interactive map and summarized in individual project pages.
-Project information is available for the San Francisco Bay Area, Sacramento-San Joaquin Delta, Central Coast, South Coast, and Lake Tahoe area.
+Project information is available for the San Francisco Bay Area, Sacramento-San Joaquin Delta, North Coast, Central Coast, South Coast, and Lake Tahoe area.
 New projects can be uploaded using the Project Tracker data entry forms.
+Project details can be entered online and accessed by environmental managers, planners, and stakeholders to inform wetland management and planning decisions.
+An easy-to-use mapping tool enables project managers to draw project sites using aerial imagery or upload an existing map file of the project site.

 Project Information Page (PIP)

 Each PIP includes information on the project’s location, type (mitigation or non-mitigation), identification numbers, habitat plan, site status, restoration events, contacts, funding sources, and performance criteria.
-If available, related habitat impacts, historical habitats, and related CRAM assessments are also summarized.
+If available, related habitat impacts and CRAM assessments are also summarized.

 Files & Links